7. Conclusion

-There are indications that alternative visions are available, that re-imaginings of public international law that take seriously the reality of global environmental crises are possible.
-For these to be realised there is an urgent need for creative and intentional climate-conscious lawyering, to bring to the mechanisms of international lawmaking (treaty-making, state practice and court proceedings) an Earth-centred agenda that can safeguard, to use the words of the ICJ in its Nuclear Weapons Advisory Opinion, the ‘living space, the quality of life and the very health of human beings, including generations unborn’.[1]
+The ICJ’s landmark advisory opinion in Obligations of States in Relation to Climate Change indicates that alternative visions are available, that reimaginings of public international law that take seriously the reality of global environmental crises are possible.
+However, for these to be realised in practice there is an urgent need for creative and intentional climate-conscious lawyering, to bring to the mechanisms of international lawmaking (treaty-making, state practice and court proceedings) an Earth-centred agenda that can safeguard, to use the words of the ICJ in its Nuclear Weapons Advisory Opinion, the ‘living space, the quality of life and the very health of human beings, including generations unborn’.[1]

 - Legality of the Threat or Use of Nuclear Weapons [1996] ICJ Rep 226, [29]. ↵